lost village4.jpg

 The Fuller Projection Map, used with kind permission, BFI ©1938, 1992. www.bfi.org

-Working with site staff, specialist teams, management and stakeholder communities, my clients are diverse, and for example, have included:
+Working with site staff, specialist teams, management and stakeholder communities, my clients are many, and for example, include:

 • The Getty Conservation Institute and The Getty Foundation